 - give an employee an opportunity to share their skills or develop in a community setting.

-When planning a community internship request, think about:
+When planning an organisation capability request, think about:

-- why the internship is needed and what will be achieved
+- why the project is needed and what will be achieved

-- how the internship will improve the host organisation’s ability to do its work and make it stronger
+- how the skilled professional will improve the applicant organisation’s ability to do its work and make it stronger

-- the amount needed to pay the intern (this should be the same as their current salary)
+- the amount needed to pay the skilled professional (this should be the same as their current income)

-- ways to support the intern during the internship
+- ways to support the skilled professional during the project

-- what systems the host organisation has in place to manage an internship
+- what systems the applicant organisation has in place to manage the project

-- how the host organisation will achieve the internship outcomes
+- how the applicant organisation will achieve the project outcomes

-- the benefits and outcomes from the internship, even after it is over
+- the benefits and outcomes from the project, even after it is over

-- ways to share knowledge after the internship is over
+- ways to share knowledge after the project is over.

 There is no closing date for organisational capability funding under the CVC.

-Requests may be made at any time, but allow 4 to 12 weeks for your request to be reviewed once all the required information has been received.
+Requests may be made at any time, but allow 4 to 12 weeks for us to review your request once we have received all the required information.